Mama Mirabelle's Home Movies

-Mama Mirabelle's Home Movies is an animated educational wildlife children's television series.
-The live action footage comes from the BBC Natural History Unit archives, as well as the National Geographic Society.
-The series originally aired on CBeebies in the UK and was created by Douglas Wood, who is also the author of the companion children's picture book When Mama Mirabelle Comes Home, published by National Geographic Books.
-A total of 52 episodes were produced; in the United States, they were packaged as 26 half-hours.
+Mama Mirabelle's Home Movies is an animated educational wildlife children's television series produced as a co-production between National Geographic Kids Entertainment, CBeebies and King Rollo Films, and distributed worldwide by National Geographic Television International.
+The series was based on the National Geographic-published book When Mama Mirabelle Comes Home written by Douglas Wood, and uses archived content from the BBC Natural History Unit and the National Geographic Society.

+The series originally aired on CBeebies in the UK, with a total of 52 episodes produced.
+In the United States, the series aired on PBS and packaged into 26 half-hours.

 In the American version, all of the main animals except Karla have American voices.
 Vanessa Williams is the voice of Mama Mirabelle in the US, and Floella Benjamin is the voice for Mama Mirabelle in the UK.

-The series is produced by UK animation studio King Rollo Films, whose other shows include The Adventures of Spot, Discovery Kids' Paz, the Nick Jr. block and Noggin's Maisy, and Sprout's Poppy Cat.
-The show's opening theme was written by Lester Barnes (the composer for Horrid Henry, Me Too!, Paz and Urmel).

 Premise

 Set in the African savannah, it focuses on an enthusiastic elephant named Mama Mirabelle, who travels around the world to film real wildlife footage and project them onto a screen of fireflies in front of almost the entire animal kingdom.
 The "Home Movies" are used for educational purposes not only for the main young characters but for the pre-school audience at home.